 The travel partners are as follows.
 Each one will accept transferred Chase points into their own loyalty programs at a 1:1 ratio (point to miles):

-Korean Air SKYPASS, Southwest Airlines Rapid Rewards, Singapore Airlines KrisFlyer, United MileagePlus, Virgin Atlantic Flying Club, Hyatt Gold Passport, Marriott Rewards, The Ritz-Carlton Rewards, British Airways Executive Club, IHG Rewards Club, Air France / KLM Flying Blue
+Korean Air SKYPASS, Southwest Airlines Rapid Rewards, Singapore Airlines KrisFlyer, United MileagePlus, Virgin Atlantic Flying Club, World of Hyatt, Marriott Rewards, The Ritz-Carlton Rewards, British Airways Executive Club, IHG Rewards Club, Air France / KLM Flying Blue

 Never, as long as your account stays active and in good standing.
 Keep your bills paid and in good health, and you will never lose your points.